COVID-19 Dashboard // 2021-22

 Thank you for helping us to keep our schools healthy!

 Updated Daily.
 The Moses Lake School District COVID-19 Dashboard reports information regarding the confirmed positive COVID-19 cases of staff and students.
 This page was created to inform the MLSD community of positive COVID-19 cases among our students, faculty, and staff on campus and promote transparent communication.
+It is updated on numerous occasions throughout the day, every day.
+For questions regarding the dashboard data, please email: email@example.com.

 In partnership with the Grant County Health District, individuals believed to be in close contact with positive cases, and that are deemed at risk, will be notified directly and provided with quarantine instructions.
 Confidentiality laws prohibit disclosure of an individual's identity.
 Parents/guardians will receive a notification only if your child has been identified as a close contact* Monitor all COVID cases at your school via the dashboard below.